 Many classes at the Sharon Art Studio in Golden Gate Park, plus attempts to teach myself, confirmed my resolve.
 I enrolled in the first of my seven years of art classes at City College of San Francisco in early 2003.
 My work was juried into local, regional and national shows and other venues, including online publications.
 While in San Francisco, I taught homeless people, people in recovery, the elderly, students and anyone else who wanted to make art.
 I had private students, was a member of three co-op galleries and held leadership positions in local art societies.

 Life brought us to Oregon in May 2014.
 My husband and I settled in Aurora and our son, now married, lives in Newberg.
 Art provided a fast introduction into our new community.
 I served on the board of the Woodburn Art Center, where I led a watercolor group and chaired the 50th anniversary art show.
 For the Canby Arts Association, I headed its art-in-business program.
 I organized the Aurora Arts Association’s annual community art show for three years, and taught individual private students.
 And from July 2016 to September 2018, I ran my own art gallery in Aurora, called Black Star Watercolor, which featured original watercolor paintings by local artists (including me!).

 I have now stepped back from most of my previous public activity.
 I strive for a low-profile, simpler life as I concentrate on my art and writing projects, and on my vocation as an Oblate.
-These days I can most often be found working in my home studio/gallery, amid my vegetable/flower gardens and with my chickens nearby.
+These days I can most often be found in my home studio/gallery, amid my vegetable/flower gardens and with my chickens nearby.
 Cats too.
 Let me know if you’d like to come visit.